 I attach great importance to clear and honest communication, both as a coach and in my private life.
-I am particularly convinced of the effectiveness of nonviolent communication, which is why I passionately try to integrate it into my everyday life in the best possible way.
+I am particularly convinced of the effectiveness of nonviolent Communication, which is why I passionately try to integrate it into my everyday life in the best possible way.

 According to Rosenberg’s model, empathy is a basic prerequisite for successful communication.
-Since I have experience in organisational development and people management, but have also experienced many changes myself (such as moving to different countries, learning new languages and cultures, working in a wide variety of industries and company sizes from start-ups to the creative scene), I am very good at empathising with my coachees and listening empathically.
+Since I have experience in organizational development and people management, but have also experienced many changes myself (such as moving to different countries, learning new languages and cultures, working in a wide variety of industries and company sizes from start-ups to the creative scene), I am very good at empathizing with my coachees and listening empathically.
 Also, my coachees can look forward to not only an open ear, but also to my Austrian sense of humor. 😉

 CoachHub: What is your personal coaching approach?